-Ghana is a constitutional democracy which is divided into 10 regions and 138 administrative districts.
+Ghana is a constitutional democracy which is divided into 16 regions and 260 administrative districts.
 After gaining its independence from the United Kingdom in 1957, Ghana went through a series of military and civilian governments before adopting its current constitution in 1992.
-There are presently 8 political parties operating in Ghana, although the National Democratic Congress (NDC) and the New Patriotic Party (NPP) are the most prominent.
+There are presently more than 20 political parties registered in Ghana, although the National Democratic Congress (NDC) and the New Patriotic Party (NPP) are the most prominent.